GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

    ```

 ## Identifier
-Identifier is a name used to identify a data (aka. construct) in programming.
-In other word, it is just a (user-defined) name.
-In Python, following rules must be observed when naming identifier:
+An identifier is a name used to identify data (aka. construct) in programming.
+In other words, it is just a (user-defined) name.
+In Python, the following rules must be observed when naming an identifier:

-* First character is only allowed to have an alphabet letters and underscore `_`.
+* The first character is only allowed to have alphabet letters and underscore `_`.
-* Beside the first character may use alphabet letters, digits, or underscores.
+* Aside from the first character may use alphabet letters, digits, or underscores.
 * Black spaces are prohibited.

 ## Variable
-Variable is a container for a data which can be assigned using assignment operator `=`.
-There are three different common stages in variable: declaration, definition, and initialization.
+Variable is a container for data that can be assigned using the assignment operator `=`.
+There are three different common stages in a variable: declaration, definition, and initialization.

 * **Declaration**
-  : declaration is declaring existence of the construct (e.g. variables, functions, objects, etc) by specifying name (aka. identifier).
-Declaration typically specifies data type of constructs in other languages, but this is an exception in Python as it does not specify data type on constructs.
+  : a declaration refers to declaring the existence of the construct (e.g. variables, functions, objects, etc) by specifying the name (aka. identifier).
+Declaration typically specifies the data type of constructs in other languages, but this is an exception in Python as it does not specify data type on constructs.

 * **Definition**
-  : definition refers to block of codes that contains value and/or performance the construct has and/or is capable of.
-In some cases, definition of variable and function is also called *assignment* and *implementation* respectively.
+  : a definition refers to a block of codes containing values or functionalities the construct has.
+In some cases, the definition of variable and function is also called *assignment* and *implementation* respectively.

   ```python
   # DEFINITION (+ DECLARATION) OF VARIABLE